 Due to the small screen of mobile devices and our innate desire for prompt action on mobile notifications, they are the most vulnerable to phishing attacks.
 There are various ways through which data breaches can take place.

 Some of which are –

-All of this can be easily done through Mobile Device Management (MDM).
+This can be easily done through Mobile Device Management (MDM).

 MDM uses a client-server architecture.
 The endpoint mobile devices act as a client, and the MDM server pushes configuration and other policies through OTA.
 Under MDM, the endpoints are centrally managed by the IT admins.

 As mobile devices become prominent in various industries, the use of MDM expands beyond the MNCs.
 Many other small and medium-sized industries are now using MDM.
 Some of the use cases of MDM in other sectors are-